Rajasivaranjan/resume-scanner/README.md

-# resume-scanner
-Resume Scanner: Streamlit + Gemini app to screen a folder of PDF resumes against a Job Description.
-Extracts text, scores candidates (0–100) based on skills, experience, impact, clarity, and bonus fit, then ranks them.
-Exports summary.csv, report.md, full_results.json, plus a one-click ZIP download.

 # Resume Scanner

 Screen a **folder of PDF resumes** against a **Job Description** using **Streamlit + Google Gemini**.
 The app extracts text from PDFs, scores each candidate on a transparent rubric, and returns a **ranked shortlist** with **downloadable artifacts** (CSV, Markdown report, JSON, ZIP).

-> **Why?** First-pass resume review shouldn’t take hours—or be a black box.
-Resume Scanner is fast, auditable, and easy to run locally.

 ---